FTC Defense Lawyer – Unparalleled Industry Knowledge

 Broad Client Base and Diverse Practice Areas

-Richard is highly respected for consistently delivering comprehensive legal counsel that emphasizes risk analysis and sound business practices for corporations involved in advertising and marketing.
+Richard consistently delivers comprehensive legal counsel that emphasizes risk analysis and sound business practices for corporations involved in advertising and marketing.
 He provides legal advice and regulatory advocacy regarding issues involving advertising and marketing, privacy, data security and electronic commerce to a broad base of clients that include providers and marketers of products and services across numerous industries, from dietary supplements to receivables management.

 An authority on a range of issues involving consumer protection law, Richard concentrates his practice on defending highly-charged advertising and marketing proceedings so his clients can promote their brands.
 He has successfully defended clients in private commercial litigation matters in federal and state courts, as well as in arbitration and mediation forums, and complex bet-the-company government proceedings and investigations conducted by the Federal Trade Commission and state Attorneys General, including: